Perturbing Isoradial Triangulations: Reminders: the stress-energy tensor in QFT and the central charge in 2D CFT

-As explained in the discussion section \ref{sDiscussion}, our results for the variations of the discretized laplacians $\Delta$, $\Deltaconf$ and the K\"ahler operator $\mathcal{D}$ (defined on a triangulation $\text{\cminfamily{T}}$) can be easily formulated in term of discretized stress-energy tensors attached to the faces of $\text{\cminfamily{T}}$.
-However, only for the Laplace-Beltrami operator $\Delta$ can the discretized stress energy tensor be given a simple continuum limit formulation as the stress energy tensor of a continuum QFT.
+As explained in the discussion section \ref{sDiscussion}, our results for the variations of the discretized Laplacians $\Delta$, $\Deltaconf$ and the K\"ahler operator $\mathcal{D}$ (defined on a triangulation $\uT$) can be easily formulated in terms of discretized stress-energy tensors attached to the faces of $\uT$.
+However, only for the Laplace-Beltrami operator $\Delta$ can the discretized stress energy tensor be given a simple continuum limit formulation as the stress-energy tensor of a continuum QFT.